Siddh9637/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repository done to know version control, how it works
+This is my first Git Repository done to know version control, how it works...
 ...
 <br>
 Author - Siddharth Bhusari.